uwhumansvszombies/uwhvz/API Documentation.md

 # API Documentation

 Below is the documentation for the UWHvZ API.
 Endpoints will be added, and this document is subject to be expanded upon.

-\* = requires authentication, and two cookies named `sessionid` and `csrftoken`.
+All endpoints, except the ones marked with a \*, require authentication using two cookies named  `sessionid` and `csrftoken`.

-## Login
+## Login*

 `/api/v1/auth/login/`